Must-Have Features of a Payment Gateway Going into Q2 of the 21st Century

 Card declines are the uninvited guests of the payment world.
 But not all declines are the same.
 Some are non-negotiable.
 For instance, hard stops are no way forward.
 However, others are more forgiving, such as soft declines, which might be resolved by trying another payment channel or updating the same payment method details.
 Simply put, these are called hard declines and soft declines.

-For merchants, knowing the difference is key to recapturing lost sales and improving customer experience.
-Last but not least, it helps businesses keep revenue flowing.
+For businesses, knowing the difference is key to recapturing lost sales and improving customer experience.
+Last but not least, it helps companies to keep revenue flowing.
 Let’s break it down: hard vs. soft declines, what causes them, how they impact your business, and, most importantly, how to prevent them from stealing your hard-earned sales.

 A hard decline is the end of the road, as these payment failures happen when a fundamental issue with the card or account can’t be resolved.
-You can retry as many times as you can to reprocess the payment.
-But it won’t go through.
-The payment in such cases is permanently denied, and there’s nothing much that you or the customer can do.
+You can retry as many times as you want, but it won’t go through.
+The payment in such cases is permanently denied, and there’s nothing much you or the customer can do.

 Common reasons for hard declines include: